 - A. This Chapter applies to short-terms rental in any single-family unit with a land use designation(s) of SFR, ER, RR, or RMH in all communities except June Lake.
-In June Lake, this chapter applies only to SFR designations; short-term rentals in other residential land use designations in June Lake are not permitted. - B. Short-term rentals covered by this Chapter are subject to a Use Permit (see Chapter 32) and a Short-Term Rental (STR) Activity Permit under Mono County Code Chapter 5.65 unless otherwise exempted. - C. Unless explicitly states otherwise in this Chapter, short-term rentals covered by this Chapter shall operate in compliance with this Chapter, Chapter 5.60 of the Mono County Code, and all applicable Area Plan policies, 14 and must exhibit no reasonable opposition from neighbors within 500 feet of the subject parcel. - D. Pursuant to Chapter 5.60 of the Mono County Code and the required Short-Term Rental Activity Permit, short-term rentals covered by this Chapter shall be specific to the owner and shall terminate upon a change of ownership.
+In June Lake, this chapter applies only to SFR designations; short-term rentals in other residential land use designations in June Lake are not permitted. - B. Short-term rentals covered by this Chapter are subject to a Use Permit (see Chapter 32) and a Short-Term Rental (STR) Activity Permit under Mono County Code Chapter 5.65 unless otherwise exempted. - C. Unless explicitly states otherwise in this Chapter, short-term rentals covered by this Chapter shall operate in compliance with this Chapter, Chapter 5.65 of the Mono County Code, and all applicable Area Plan policies, and must exhibit no reasonable opposition from neighbors within 500 feet of the subject parcel. - D. Pursuant to Chapter 5.65 of the Mono County Code and the required Short-Term Rental Activity Permit, short-term rentals covered by this Chapter shall be specific to the owner and shall terminate upon a change of ownership. - E. Rental is limited to a single party of individuals as consistent with an approved short-term rental permit. - F. General Plan Land Use Element Chapter 16 Accessory Dwelling Units governs the eligibility of accessory dwelling units for short-term rentals.